 The Company has adopted all new standards and pronouncements applicable to the reporting period.
-Any new, revised or amended Accounting Standards or Interpretations that are not yet mandatory have not been early adopted and are not expected to have a material impact on the Group.
+Any new, revised or amended Accounting Standards d.

-d.
 Going concern

 The consolidated financial report has been prepared on a going concern basis, which presumes the continuity of normal business activities, the realisation of assets and the settlement of liabilities in the ordinary course of business.